Enquil/Project-1/README.md

 ### Missing content

-Link to webshop does not work since construction is underway, right side and "white space" is reserved for JavaScript.
+Link to webshop does not work, since it doesent exist yet.
+Right side images and some Javascript in the whitespace is missing, will be incorporated simultaneously, credits will also be added then.

 ## User Experience and Design